 This mic processor from Roland is a great way of adding electronic enhancements to the acoustic Cajon you already own.

-Using this processor will expand the number of playing options you have on the acoustic cajon.
-The Roland Mic Processor offers 16 playing kits, which can raise the sound possibilities of your cajon to a completely new level.
+Using this processor will expand the number of playing options you have on the acoustic Cajon.
+The Roland Mic Processor offers 16 playing kits, which can raise the sound possibilities of your Cajon to a completely new level.

 This processor comes with an integrated looper.
-It’s a great feature for players who want to experiment with their cajons and cover their sounds with various layers of innovative tones and sounds.
+It’s a great feature for players who want to experiment with their Cajons and cover their sounds with various layers of innovative tones and sounds.

-If you want to mix the sounds you play via a mono output, you can send the electronically layered sounds and the mic sounds in two separate ways.
+You can play different onboard sounds by pressing the footpads.
+If you want to mix the sounds you play via a mono output, you can send them electronically layered sounds and the mic sounds in two separate ways.

 In addition to the footpads that come with this processor, you can get and connect additional footpads to it.
-For instance, a kick trigger pedal would be a great addition to your cajon set, especially for more demanding gigs.
+For instance, a kick trigger pedal would be a great addition to your Cajon set, especially for more demanding gigs.